-- career accomplishments - professional experience, recognition, and dedication; and - how the individual uses ingenuity to accomplish natural resource goals
+- Career accomplishments. - Professional experience, recognition, and dedication. - How the nominee uses ingenuity to accomplish natural resource goals.

+Awards Criteria for BLM Natural Resources Career Achievement, Emerging Leader, and BLM/USFS Joint Conservation Partner/Project Awards

 Please limit all nominations to two pages.
-Nominations must be submitted to Geoff Walsh, Wildlife Biologist, at gwalsh@blm.gov no later than January 16, 2015.
-The recipient of the previous year's Linda Seibert Career Achievement Award will chair a committee to review nominations for the current year's Linda Seibert Award.
-The Linda Siebert Career Award will be presented at the joint BLM/Forest Service awards reception at the North American Wildlife and Natural Resources Conference in Omaha, Nebraska during the week of March 9, 2015.
+Nominations must be submitted to Geoff Walsh, Wildlife Biologist, at gwalsh@blm.gov no later than January 11, 2016.

+The Linda Siebert Career Achievement Award will be presented at the joint Bureau of Land Management/Forest Service (BLM/FS) Awards Reception at the 81st North American Wildlife and Natural Resources Conference in Pittsburgh, Pennsylvania during the week of March 13-18, 2016.